cjqian/GoTO/README.md

   ```
   curl -X POST --data "filename=$YOURFILEHERE" http://127.0.0.1:8080/tableName
   ```
-For now, if you want to post a new row to a table, you need to have everything in a JSON file ($YOURFILEHERE) in your GoTO directory.
+For now, if you want to post a new row to a table, you need to have everything in a JSON file (`$YOURFILEHERE`) in your GoTO directory.

   Eventually, information added through the front-end will be passed as JSON data.

+  You can see examples of POST files in `testFiles`; specifically, `newAsn` and `newAsns`.

 ####Custom views
   ```